ddwalk77/ddwalk77/README.md

 ## Hi there 👋 My name is Debra Walker, but I go by DeeDee.

-### - 🌱 I’m currently wrapping up my M.S. in Data Analytics, completing coursework at the end of June 2023.
+### I’m currently wrapping up my M.S. in Data Analytics, completing coursework at the end of June 2023.

+#### I love to read because I love a great story and all its relationships.
+The information gained about history, impacts from decisions, and the future to come, whether it be about people, places, or events, is knowledge.
+That is why I find myself enthusiastic at work when breaking down data, to see the stories inside, with all their patterns and connections.
+It’s exciting to utilize that information to make decisions and predictions.
+My educational and employment background demonstrates this through the chosen study areas and the improvements implemented in all workplaces.
+As I wrap up my masters in data analytics, I’m seeking an opportunity for continued growth, the next puzzle to crack, insights to gain, and improvements to make.

 ### Check out my repos to see some of my academic work.
 I'm looking forward to applying my new skills in the work force.